KnapsackPro/docs.knapsackpro.com/_posts/2019-03-16-run-parallel-jobs-on-semaphore-ci-2-0-to-get-faster-ci-build-time.md

 <img src="/images/blog/posts/run-parallel-jobs-on-semaphore-ci-2-0-to-get-faster-ci-build-time/semaphore-ci-logo.png" style="width:300px;margin-left: 15px;float:right;" />

 With <a href="https://semaphoreci.com" target="_blank" rel="nofollow">Semaphore CI 2.0</a> you don't pay for a reserved amount of containers that can be run in parallel as in some other CI providers.
-Instead, they count the amount of work time spent on the running containes.
+Instead, they count the amount of work time spent on running containers.
 This creates an incentive to run more parallel jobs to execute our tests fast and still keep bill at a similar level as if we would just run all tests in single container waisting our own time.

 ## Let's save time with parallel jobs